Joe Denly: Domestic career

 Denly played for Kent County Cricket Club at every age level and was a member of the county's cricket academy.
-He made his first-class cricket debut for the county in 2004 against Oxford University aged 18 before playing his first County Championship match against Gloucestershire the following season.
+He made his first-class cricket debut for the county in 2004 at the age of 18 against Oxford University before playing his first County Championship match against Gloucestershire the following season.
 At the end of the 2005 season he was given an extension to his contract.

-Denly scored his maiden professional century in 2007, carrying his bat for 115 not out out of a Kent total of only 199 against Hampshire at Canterbury.
-In July Denly was called up to the England Lions squad for the match against India, and made 83 off 90 balls.
+Denly scored his maiden professional century in 2007, carrying his bat for 115 not out of a Kent total of only 199 against Hampshire at Canterbury.
+In July, Denly was called up to the England Lions squad for the match against India and made 83 off 90 balls.
 In his first season, he brought up 1,000 first-class runs.

 The 2008 season began slowly with a series of low scores.
-He did, however, make a career best score of 149 against Somerset at Tunbridge Wells and go on to end the season as one of the year's highly rated players.
+He did, however, make a career best score of 149 against Somerset at Tunbridge Wells and went on to end the season as one of the year's highly rated players.

 Denly has spent several English off-seasons, starting in 2006–07, playing in Australia in the Sydney Grade Cricket competition for UTS Balmain (now known as Sydney Cricket Club), in part to improve his back foot play.
 He returned to the club for the 2016–17 season.

 On 9 September 2011, Denly surpassed his previous high score of 149 and recorded a score of 199 against Derbyshire.
-On 28 September 2011, Denly moved from Kent to newly promoted Middlesex.
+On 28 September 2011, Denly moved from Kent to the newly promoted Middlesex.
 He returned to Kent in October 2014 after three seasons with Middlesex, ending his contract with Middlesex a year early to do so.
 His time at Middlesex was disappointing with him unable to perform consistently, scoring "just 1,829 Championship runs" in his time with the club and after averaging around 20 runs per innings in his final season with the club.